getreu/pandoc-notetaking/doc/source/Note taking with Pandoc--Organize your notes with your favourite editor and markup-language.md

 section for a standard setup.

-## Choose your favorite markup language
+## Choose your favourite markup language

 ### Set the default markup language for new notes